Peninsula State Park

 Hemlock trail (1.8 miles, one way)

 Moderate.
 Lake iris greets hikers at the edge of a cedar-hemlock forest.
-Skirt up a low bluff and catch a glimpse of the Strawberry Islands through birch and pine trees.
+Skirt up a low bluff and glimpse the Strawberry Islands through birch and pine trees.
 Access near Weborg Campground or Tennison Bay Campground.

 Lone Pine trail (0.5 miles, one way)